akalenuk/wordsandbuttons/README.md

 See: http://wordsandbuttons.online/

+***
+Examples of the words and buttons interactive pages are:

 ---
-Example of the words and buttons typical pages are:

 http://wordsandbuttons.online/programmers_guide_to_polynomials_and_splines.html

 ![alt screnshot](https://github.com/akalenuk/wordsandbuttons/blob/master/images/programmers_guide_to_polynomials_and_splines.png)